ThreeSixes/airSuck/README.md

 Support config files:
   - supervisor/airSuck-airSuckClient.conf - Supervisor config file to keep airSuckClient.py running as a daemon.
+  - supervisor/airSuck-airSuckServer.conf - Supervisor config file to keep airSuckServer.py running as a daemon.
   - supervisor/airSuck-aisConnector.conf - Supervisor config file to keep aisConector.py running as a daemon.
   - supervisor/airSuck-dump1090ConnClt.conf - Supversior config file to keep dump1090ConnClt.py running as a daemon.
-  - supervisor/airSuck-dump1090ConnSrv.conf - Supversior config file to keep dump1090ConnSrv.py running as a daemon.
   - supervisor/airSuck-mongoDump.conf - Supervisor config file to keep mongoDump.py running as a daemon.
   - supervisor/airSuck-aisStateEngine.conf - Supervisor config file to keep aisStateEngine.py running as a daemon.
   - supervisor/airSuck-ssrStateEngine.conf - Supervisor config file to keep ssrStateEngine.py running as a daemon.
   - supervisor/airSuck-stateMongoDump.conf - Supervisor config file to keep stateMongoDump.py running as a daemon.
   - supervisor/airSuck-stateNode.conf - Supervisor config file to keep node/stateNode.js running as a daemon.
-  - supervisor/airSuck-dump1090Client.conf - Supervisor config file to keep the dump1090 client node.js script as a daemon.
   - The above files are all split out as individual config files to facilitate running some or all of these files on one or more servers.
 This makes it easier to split out roles in a multi-host environment.

 AirSuck Geospatial viewer web page: